For the non-chemical, organic gardener, compost is an essential part of your hardworking hobby.

 Aerobic vs. Anaerobic Bacteria?

-The important thing to realize: earthworms already do all of the above in your garden!
+The important thing to realize is that earthworms already do all of the above in your garden!

 You might even have seen castings around your plants – they look like churned-up bits of soil, some a little like pellets (quite accurate to what they actually are: droppings).